vvv-school/submission_instructions/application-form.md

 This form is written in [**GitHub Flavored Markdown**](https://guides.github.com/features/mastering-markdown).

-For multiple-choice questions, sign your selection with an `x` in the brackets, as in the following example:
+For multiple-choice questions, check your selection with `x` in the brackets, as in the following example:

 - [x] Your selection
 - [ ] Other option

 ---
 ## Application Form
-Please, [**edit**](https://help.github.com/articles/editing-files-in-your-repository) this file to fill in the fields with your data.
+Please, [**edit** this file](https://help.github.com/articles/editing-files-in-your-repository) to fill in the fields with your data.
+You can commit your changes directly to the `master` branch.

 - First Name: